Safety: Hand Injuries in the Workplace

 Hand injuries are one of the most common causes of workplace injury in NSW.
 These injuries occur when hands come become caught, crushed, jammed or pinched in or between machinery and materials, are burned on hot machinery or materials, or come in contact with things such as power tools and knives.

 Diverted attention, inadequate training, and unsafe work practices all contribute to the prevalence of hand injuries.
-This means it is vital that workers remain diligent and focused on their tasks to reduce the risk of injury, no matter how many times you have done them before.
+This means it is vital that workers remain focused on their tasks to reduce the risk of injury, no matter how many times you have done them before.

-- Stay off your phone – don’t try to talk, text, check notifications, or look at/engage with social media while you are working!
+Don’t try to talk, text, check notifications, or look at/engage with social media while you are working!
 This also applies to the use of smart watches, which often perform the same functions as your mobile phone.

-- Concentrate on what you’re doing – don’t let your mind wander because you’re distracted by a loud noise, bored, worried about something, or just thinking about what you’re going to do after work or on the weekend.
+If you need to speak with your supervisor or colleague/s, stop what you are doing and shut off any tools/machinery you are using before engaging in conversation.
+Concentrate on what you are doing.
+Don’t let your mind wander because you’re distracted by a loud noise, bored, worried about something, or just thinking about what you’re going to do after work or on the weekend.

-- Don’t rush – everyone feels pressure on the job from time to time, but rushing leads to stress, which compromises your ability to focus and work safely.
+Everyone feels pressure on the job from time to time, but rushing leads to stress, which compromises your ability to focus and work safely.

-- Know your limits – if something is too heavy for you to lift or move safely, ask for help.
+If something is too heavy for you to lift or move safely, ask for help.
 Don’t persevere because you’re worried you’ll look weak or incompetent, or because you want to impress others.